HIV Care Coordination Program

 The Care Coordinators are trained professionals who can offer assistance in the following areas:

-This includes Medicaid, Medicare, Early Intervention Plan (EIP), AIDS Drug Assistance Plan (ADAP), Health Insurance Assistance Plan (HIAP), Indiana Comprehensive Health Insurance Association (ICHIA), Wishard Advantage, and the Ryan White Program (Parts A & C) offered through the Marion County Health Department, etc.
+- Access to health insurance to obtain medications: This includes Medicaid, Medicare, Early Intervention Plan (EIP), AIDS Drug Assistance Plan (ADAP), Health Insurance Assistance Plan (HIAP), Medicare Part D Assistance Plan (MDAP), Health Advantage, and the Ryan White Program (Parts A & C) offered through the Marion County Health Department, etc.

 - Access to emergency funds, such as Direct Emergency Financial Assistance (DEFA) to assist with rent, utilities, medications, etc.